How To Improve Your Racing Skills

 The best way to get started and build your initial skills is to get tuition either at the club level or with a course provided by your National sailing body.

 If your initial sailing was not in a club environment, joining a club is one of the most important steps to move your skills forward and it’s through a club network that people can improve and develop their sailing.

-Many clubs and classes run coaching sessions for both adults and young sailors and these are a very effective way to kick your skills up a level as well as identify areas on which to focus afterwards.
+Many clubs and classes run coaching sessions for both adults and young sailors.
+These are a very effective way to kick your skills up a level.
+It also allows you to identify areas on which to focus afterwards.

 As a bonus, a serious approach to improving your skills will also boost the fun, enjoyment and satisfaction you get from races that you compete in.

-Following that, a methodical approach to learning will see a rapid improvement in your performance, make notes after each race about things observed and learned including boat settings, weather, rules and fellow competitors.
+Following that, a methodical approach to learning will see a rapid improvement in your performance.
+Make notes after each race about things observed and learned.
+Things such as boat settings, weather, rules and fellow competitors.

 One way to avoid flattening your learning curve is to develop a mindset that makes analysing and learning from your performance in each race an automatic routine.